doublemarked/loopback-console/README.md

   }
 ```

-Once added, you may launch the console by running,
+Once added you may launch the console by running,

 ```
    npm run console